-THE DETROIT EQUITY REPORT IS A PURELY DATA DRIVEN ACTIVITY
+THE DETROIT EQUITY REPORT IS A PURELY DATA-DRIVEN ACTIVITY

 Although Detroit and Southeastern Michigan have made significant progress as it relates to building sustainable communities, there is much work to be done.
 It is irrefutable that an equity gap exists in Detroit.
-We have amazing and affluent areas that thrive and flourish daily.
+We have prospering affluent areas that thrive and flourish daily.
 We also have communities with staggering levels of unemployment, violence, and homelessness.
 For years, we have attempted to resolve this problem by determining who is at fault.
-It was rationally believed that finding those at fault would ultimately leads us to solutions.
+It was rationally believed that finding those at fault would ultimately lead us to solutions.
 In some instances that has been the outcome.
 For too many others, we can identify what led to the problems, but that does little to help with concrete solutions.

-As concerned thought leaders, looking to develop tools that can help eliminate wealth and quality of life gaps in and around Detroit, we brainstormed through a number of ideas that could help be a spoke in the wheel of helping the disenfranchised citizens in and around Detroit to improve their quality of life.
-A data driven approach was found to be the best strategy and thus, The Detroit Equity Report was born.
+As concerned thought leaders, looking to develop tools that can help eliminate wealth and quality of life gaps in and around Detroit, we brainstormed a number of ideas that could help be a spoke in the wheel of helping disenfranchised citizens improve their quality of life.
+A data-driven approach was found to be the best strategy and thus, The Detroit Equity Report was born.